Florida State Road 61

-State Road 61 (SR 61) is located in the Big Bend area of Florida, running through the state capital of Tallahassee.
+State Road 61 (SR 61) is located in the Big Bend area of Florida, running through the state capital of Florida, Tallahassee.
 Throughout most of its length, SR 61 is the unsigned state route assigned to U.S. Route 319.
+The route's southern terminus is at US 98, and its northern terminus is at the Georgia state line, where it continues north as Georgia State Route 35.

 Route description

 SR 61 begins at US 98 as an unsigned route, heading north on US 319, until it splits off with the highway in Crawfordville and becomes County Road 61.
 It turns east towards Shadeville Highway (former State Road 365), where afterwards, it runs north as Wakulla Springs Road.